cheatsnake/backend-cheats/README.md

 -   ### Working with shell

-    [Shell](https://en.wikipedia.org/wiki/Shell_(computing)) is a computer program which is used to operate and control a computer by entering special text commands.
+    [Shell](https://en.wikipedia.org/wiki/Shell_(computing)) (or console, terminal) is a computer program which is used to operate and control a computer by entering special text commands.
 Generally, servers do not have [graphical interfaces (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface), so you will definitely need to learn how to work with shells.
 The are many [Unix shells](https://en.wikipedia.org/wiki/Unix_shell), but most Linux distributions come with a [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) by default.

     -   Basic commands for navigating the file system
-        ```bash
+        ```sh
         ls # list directory contents
         cd [PATH] # go to specified directory
         cd .. # move to a higher level (to the parent directory)